imengyu/Ballance/README.en.md

 In the debugging mode, you can press the Q key to raise the ball and the e key to lower the ball.

-Enter the 'quit dev' command on the console to turn off the debugging mode.
+Enter the `quit dev` command on the console to turn off the debugging mode.

 ### Open all original levels